tronikos/esphome-magnetometer-water-gas-meter/README.md

 - ESP8266 or ESP32 with power adapter
   - I placed mine inside the garage
 - QMC5883L
-  - I placed mine in the water meter box 25ft away from the garage
+  - I placed mine in the water meter box 20ft away from the garage
 - Ethernet cable
   - I used 32.8ft or 10m direct burial CAT6.
   - CAT6 is preferred because of its lower capacitance.
-In theory CAT5 50ft or 15m [should work](https://www.youtube.com/watch?v=6v1KZBRZRCI).
+CAT5 50ft or 15m [should work](https://www.youtube.com/watch?v=6v1KZBRZRCI).
 For 100m you will need an active terminator such as [LTC4311](https://www.youtube.com/watch?v=nhWPxO7jx_o).
 - Some way to weather proof the QMC5883L.
 Some options:
   - Adhesive 4:1 heat shrink tubing
   - Silicone sealant